lucianocota/lucianocota.github.io/README.md

 ![alt text](citations.jpg)

-Researcher at [Vale Technology Institute - ITV](https://www.itv.org/itv-mineracao/grupos-de-pesquisa-e-parcerias/) in Operational Research Topic
+Researcher at [Vale Institute of Technology - ITV](https://www.itv.org/itv-mineracao/grupos-de-pesquisa-e-parcerias/) in Operational Research Topic

 Ph.D. in Electrical Engineering by the Graduate Program in Electrical Engineering (PPGEE) of the Universidade Federal de Minas Gerais (UFMG)